-All other types of grants and recipients are subject to the requirements in 45 CFR 75.320 and 75.439 if title to the equipment vests in the recipient rather than in NIH.
+All other types of grants and recipients are subject to the requirements specified in 2 CFR Part 200.313 and 45 CFR Part 75.320 and 200.439 and 45 CFR Part 75.439 if title to the equipment vests in the recipient rather than in NIH.
 If the grant-supported project or program for which equipment was acquired is still receiving NIH funding at the time of sale, the recipient must credit the NIH share of the proceeds to the grant and use that amount under the deductive alternative for program income.
 If the recipient is no longer receiving NIH grant support, the amount due should be paid in accordance with instructions from NIH.
-These grants and recipients also are subject to the requirements in 45 CFR 75.321 and 75.453 with respect to the use or sale of unused supplies.
+These grants and recipients also are subject to the requirements in 2 CFR Part 200.314 and 45 CFR Part 75.321 and 200.453 and 45 CFR Part 75.453 with respect to the use or sale of unused supplies.
 If the recipient retains the supplies for use on other than federally sponsored activities, an amount is due NIH as if they were sold.

 184.108.40.206 Royalties and Licensing Fees from Copyrights, Inventions, and Patents